henrylin2008/Full-Stack-ND/projects/02_trivia_api/starter/backend/README.md

     * success: True or False
     * question: random question from the list of available questions in the category/categories, which it contains details about the question: answer, category, difficulty, id, and question content
-    * current_category: the category type of current question
 ```
 {
   "question": {